 - Day trading is a trading strategy.
 Although it is possible to determine profits every day, tax declaration is annual.

-Day Trading is probably one of the most eye-catching trading activities out there.
+Day trading is probably one of the most eye-catching trading activities out there.
 However, this does not mean that Day Trading is riskless, even more so with CFDs involved.
-For that reason, we've covered in the past the best strategies for reaching success with it.

 #3 CFD Tax UK: Factors To Consider